Wearable technology: History

-In the 1500s, German inventor Peter Henlein (1485-1542) created small watches that were worn as necklaces.
+In the 1500s, German inventor Peter Henlein (1485–1542) created small watches that were worn as necklaces.
 A century later, pocket watches grew in popularity as waistcoats became fashionable for men.
 Wristwatches were created in the late 1600s but were worn mostly by women as bracelets.

+Pedometers were developed around the same time as pocket watches.
+The concept of a pedometer was described by Leonardo da Vinci around 1500, and the Germanic National Museum in Nuremberg has a pedometer in its collection from 1590.

 In the late 1800s, the first wearable hearing aids were introduced.

 In 1904, aviator Alberto Santos-Dumont pioneered the modern use of the wristwatch.

+In 1949, American biophysicist Norman Holter invented the very first health monitoring device.
+His invention, the Holter monitor, was groundbreaking as one of the first wearable devices capable of tracking vital health data outside of a clinical setting.

 In the 1970s, calculator watches became available, reaching the peak of their popularity in the 1980s.

 From the early 2000s, wearable cameras were being used as part of a growing sousveillance movement.
+Expectations, operations, usage and concerns about wearable technology was floated on the first International Conference on Wearable Computing.
 In 2008, Ilya Fridman incorporated a hidden Bluetooth microphone into a pair of earrings.

+Big tech companies such as Apple, Samsung, and Fitbit have expanded on this idea by interfacing with smartphones and personal computer software to collect a wide variety of data.
+Wearable devices include dedicated health monitors, fitness bands, and smartwatches.

 In 2010, Fitbit released its first step counter.
 Wearable technology which tracks information such as walking and heart rate is part of the quantified self movement.

-In 2013 McLear, also known as NFC Ring, released the first widely used advanced wearable device.
-The smart ring could pay with bitcoin, unlock other devices, transfer personally identifying information, and other features.
-McLear owns the earliest patent, filed in 2012, which covers all smart rings, with Joe Prencipe of Seattle, WA as the sole inventor.
+In 2013, McLear, also known as NFC Ring, released a "smart ring".
+The smart ring could make bitcoin payments, unlock other devices, and transfer personally identifying information, and also had other features.

 In 2013, one of the first widely available smartwatches was the Samsung Galaxy Gear.
 Apple followed in 2015 with the Apple Watch.

+In recent years, the adoption of healthcare information technologies has followed a more incremental approach within artificial intelligence (AI) and advanced data analytics to enhance diagnosis, real-time disease surveillance, and population health management.
+There now exists predictive health monitoring that predicts the daily habits of its users for the purpose of modifying health risk factors and improving the population's overall wellbeing.